Go to Content

 “Playing, and exploring”

-The video claims, “at 11 weeks, she is playing in the womb, moving her body, and exploring her environment."
-This contradicts clinical research that says “distinct movement patterns, such as startle, hiccup, stretch, and head or eye movements usually occur at about 15 gestational weeks."
+The "Baby Olivia" video claims, “at 11 weeks, she is playing in the womb, moving her body, and exploring her environment."
+"Baby Oliver" implies a fetus is "very active" at 12 weeks.
+Both contradict clinical research that says “distinct movement patterns, such as startle, hiccup, stretch, and head or eye movements usually occur at about 15 gestational weeks."

 Survival Outside the Womb

-The video claims that “around 20 weeks, with a lot of help, babies have survived outside the womb.”
-This leaves out so much important information.
+The "Baby Olivia" video claims that “around 20 weeks, with a lot of help, babies have survived outside the womb.”
+The "Baby Oliver" video similarly claims "Babies have been born and survived outside the womb as early as 19 weeks post Fertilization."
+Both leave out so much important information.

 When Questioned, They Have Nothing to Back Their Claims

-In April 2024, Fargo Public Schools stopped showing this video after a 15-year-old student addressed the board and said the video was misleading.
+In April 2024, Fargo Public Schools stopped showing "Baby Olivia" after a 15-year-old student addressed the board and said the video was misleading.
 The committee investigated the video and reportedly found the following:

 • It contains significant portions of untrue information, inaccurate facts, and/or faulty premises.